Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 **Important Notes:**

 * Requires the command-line tool `wpscan` in `PATH`.
-It is a Ruby gem: `sudo gem install wpscan`.
+It is a Ruby gem, not a distribution package; see "Installing wpscan" below for what it needs and which releases can run it.
 Install it system-wide, not for a single account: a gem in a user's home is invisible to the monitoring agent and to `sudo`.
 Keep it current: an enumeration choice the installed release does not know is skipped automatically, so an outdated scanner quietly covers less. `--help` names the release each affected choice needs.
 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 A free token with a small daily request quota is available at <https://wpscan.com/register>.